StefanSilver/Dataloop-Documentation/Documentation/dataloop_code_docs/dtlpy_projects.md

  Project(created_at=1675184952443, creator='email@dataloop.ai', id='334469a6-a90c-4375-947b-a2810d7d08d8', name='Cool Project', feature_constraints=[{'name': 'downloadJsons', 'quota': 1, 'title': 'Download Annotation as Json'}, {'name': 'createGPUService', 'quota': 1, 'title': 'Create GPU service'}, {'name': 'createIntegration', 'quota': 1, 'title': 'Create Integrations'}, {'name': 'createDriver', 'quota': 1, 'title': 'Create Driver'}]), Project(created_at=1676027918381, creator='email@gmail.com', id='4c74c1b5-e9cb-4294-b9d5-cbfa13eda242', name='CreatureHunt', feature_constraints=[{'name': 'downloadJsons', 'quota': 1, 'title': 'Download Annotation as Json'}, {'name': 'createGPUService', 'quota': 1, 'title': 'Create GPU service'}, {'name': 'createIntegration', 'quota': 1, 'title': 'Create Integrations'}, {'name': 'createDriver', 'quota': 1, 'title': 'Create Driver'}])]
 ```

+## <a name="list_members"></a> dl.projects.list_members()
+The `dl.projects.list_members` method is used to show all of the members that have access to a give Project.

+You can see all of the details about this method, below:

+**Definition:**```python list_members(project: entities.Project, role: entities.MemberRole=None)```

+Get a list of the members inside a Project .

+Prerequisites: You must be in the role of an owner to list project members.

+param dtlpy.entities.project.Project project
+Project object

+param role
+The required role for the user.
+Use the enum dl.MemberRole

+return
+list of the project members

+rtype
+list

+Example:

+users_jsons_list = dl.projects.list_members(project_id='project_id', role=dl.MemberRole.DEVELOPER)